 They are focused on the delivery of outcomes that are sustainable.
 They have honed their influencing skills and worked on their emotional intelligence, knowing that when it comes to leadership, EQ trumps IQ hands down.

 And they realise that 21st Century leadership is a team game, not a solo pursuit.

 They also realise that every one of these attributes requires continual development.
+We can all move towards becoming extraordinary leaders.

-The future of their careers and their organisations depend upon it.
+The future success of our careers and our organisations depend upon it.